Council for Professional Recognition leader tours Ramstein child programs

-Vilma M. Williams, senior manager for the Early Childhood Education Competency and Special Populations Program at the Council for Professional Recognition speaks with Mary Hueth, school age coordinator, at Ramstein Air Base, Germany, April 16, 2026.
-Williams visited the Ramstein School Age building learning about diverse child and youth programs on base to gain a deeper understanding of the positive impacts these programs have on the military community.
-(U.S. Air Force photo by Senior Airman Jason Jones Jr.)
+RAMSTEIN AIR BASE, Germany - Child and youth programs took center stage as Vilma M. Williams, senior manager for the Early Childhood Education Competency and Special Populations Program at the Council for Professional Recognition toured child and youth programs on Ramstein Air Base, Germany, April 16, 2026.

+The Council for Professional Recognition is an organization dedicated to improving early childhood education from birth to five years old.
+It offers aspiring childhood educators competency-based accreditation such as the Child Development Associate and Military School Age credentials.

+“[The council] exists because we want a future where children have competent, educated and skillful teachers, whether they are in their early childhood programs or in their youth programs,” Williams said.
+“Bottom line, our work is the children’s education and their families.”

 |Date Taken: